MicrosoftDocs/dataexplorer-docs/data-explorer/find-my-partner.md

 :::image type="icon" source="media/findmypartner/bean-tech-logo.png":::

-beanTech is an IT company that has been supporting industries in the challenges of Digital Transformation for over twenty years.
+beanTech is an IT company that has been supporting industries in the challenges of Digital Transformation for over 20 years.

-Competence and availability of the technical team, experience gained in hundreds of projects and technologies always at the state of the art respond perfectly to the needs of the modern manufacturing company that is not looking for a simple supplier but a business partner to grow in its market.
+Competence and availability of the technical team, experience gained in hundreds of projects and technologies always at the state of the art respond perfectly to the needs of the modern manufacturing company that isn't looking for a simple supplier but a business partner to grow in its market.

 beanTech is the IT partner that can help you manage the entire data chain in the factory with a complete and integrated offer of solutions ranging from telemetry data acquisition to big data architecture on cloud, from web software development to operation management consultancy, from event analytics to the implementation of sophisticated artificial intelligence algorithms applied to improve performance.